lmb-embrapa/machado/README.md

         python setup.py install

-3. Add "chado" to your INSTALLED_APPS setting like this:
+3. Add "machado" to your INSTALLED_APPS setting like this:

         INSTALLED_APPS = [
             ...
-            'chado',
+            'machado',
             'rest_framework',
             ...
         ]